ironbar/orangutan/reports/04_Modeling.md

 I'm going to launch a new 115_megatrain with fixed configuration and same memory as in 049_megatrain.
 At epoch 580k it does not know how to navigate in the arena: it moves backwards without sense, does not seem to use memory...
+The results are not good so I'm goint to stop the training.

+I'm launching 116_megatrain extending episode duration to 750 and also removing the option to move backwards.
+I think that with the current configuration increasing episode lenght should not increase memory usage.

 ## Iteration 13.
 Architecture improvements